 Additionally, Gold Delta SkyMiles® Credit Card from American Express cardholders receive priority boarding, which helps to save its members time, and we all know time is money.
 Plus, who likes to fight for overhead bin space?

 Lastly, as travel hiccups are bound to happen, we’ve come to love the protection perks that come along with being a Gold Delta SkyMiles® Credit Card from American Express member.
 With its available insurance plans, when using your card to pay for your travel expenses, the Gold Delta SkyMiles® Credit Card from American Express can help to cover the cost of any eligible lost, damaged or stolen baggage, as well as help cover any expenses you may incur if your car rental is damaged or stolen.
 Or, if you find yourself in an unfortunate situation, such as with a broken down car or lost passport, access to the Global Assist® and roadside assistance hotlines can be a life saver.

 Though a good base level credit card, some of the Gold Delta SkyMiles® Credit Card from American Express perks seem a bit subpar when compared to other American Express Delta Airlines credit cards.
-The Platinum Delta SkyMiles® Credit Card and Delta Reserve® Credit Card, for example, both include a savings of 20 percent on in-flight purchases, which is a small but valuable incentive.
+The Platinum Delta SkyMiles® Credit Card from American Express and the Delta Reserve® Credit Card from American Express, for example, both include a savings of 20% on in-flight purchases (in the form of statement credits), which is a small but valuable incentive.
+Terms apply.

-Perhaps more importantly, the card only rewards you with one mile per dollar spent on all purchases other than those with Delta.
+Perhaps more importantly, the card only rewards you with one mile per $1 spent on all purchases other than those with Delta.
 That makes this not a great card for racking up miles with everyday purchases.

 Gold Delta SkyMiles® Credit Card from American Express vs. Chase Sapphire Preferred® Card